AmirSavand/savage-gaming/README.md

 - Rank system for players
 - Reward for killing, double kills, kill streaks
-- Announce what players do (purchase cars, double kills, etc)
+- Announce activities of players (purchase cars, double kills, etc.)
-- Custom damage system for balance between weapons
+- Custom damage system for balance between weapons and classes
 - Show car engine to player
 - Drop money pickups on death

 ### Players

 - Saving and loading from database
-- No login/register required
+- No login/register required (auto login)

 ### Cars

 - Saving and loading from database
 - Save vehicles via simple command (admin)
-- Behicles to purchase (one time and permanent)
+- Vehicles to purchase (one time and permanent)
 - Mod vehicles are saved too
-- Vehicles with different engine
+- Vehicles with different engine (health)

 ### Items